parkdj1/2021-pd-mor-tool/README.md

 ### Teams (required)
 Specify your desired teams with a string of team ID's separated by spaces `export TEAMS="abc123 def456"`
-> If you don't know the team ID, use the [List teams](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1teams/get) API call, specifying the name in the 'query' section.<br/>
+> If you don't know the team ID, use the [List teams API call,](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1teams/get) <br/>
-> On the PD API platform, paste your API key in the `Test API Token:` field and use the `Try It` tab
+> On the PD API platform, paste your API key in the `Test API Token:` field and navigate to the `Try It` tab. <br/>
+> Specify a name in the 'query' section and hit send to retrieve results.
+The results will be displayed below.

 ### Urgency (optional)
 Specify the urgencies you want as a string separated by spaces